chrisbennight/arXivist/readme.md

     * Python runtime
     * Runtime limit of 15 minutes

-Arxiv delivers updates in a batch once per day, so we only need to harvest once per day.
+Arxiv delivers updates in a batch once per day, so we only need to harvest once per day.<br />
-The lambda stores in dynamo the last time it ran, so after the first bulk harvest will only pull items since the last run.
+The lambda stores in dynamo the last time it ran, so after the first bulk harvest will only pull items since the last run.<br />
-It will pull the metadata from the OAI-PMH endpoint, and pdf files from the api gateway individually (so no untar, etc. needed)
+It will pull the metadata from the OAI-PMH endpoint, and pdf files from the api gateway individually (so no untar, etc. needed)<br />

 Arxiv tends to take this endpoint down around 7-9 or so eastern, so it's better to have the 24 hour interval start 12 hours or so off from that range.